Name: Kim Baccellia

 No, I couldn’t do that to Mami.

 The leaders had converted our old auditorium into a classroom.
-Long rectangular steel and glass tables were scattered around with empty spaces in between us, making it easier for our holographic assignments to not interfere with others around us.
-It also gave me the extra time I needed.
+Long rectangular steel and glass tables were scattered around with empty spaces in between us, making it easier for our holographic assignments to not interfere with the other screens around us.

 If they found out…